sehyeon97/sehyeon97/README.md

 # Hi, I'm Sehyeon (Scott) 👋

-### I am a 4th year student majoring in Computer Science
+### I am a 3rd year student majoring in Software Engineering

 #### 🌱 I’m currently learning
 * React and React Native
 * JavaScript/TypeScript
 * Node

-#### 🏔️ I'm currently working on personal projects to help me learn more about web development.
-I am also working on a team project with a friend.
+#### 🏔️ I'm currently working on personal projects to help me learn more about web and mobile development.

-#### 🏗️ 2022 Goals: Build a full-stack web application 💦
+#### 🏗️ 2022 Goals: Build a piano

 ###### Interesting fact: I have worked on building a game from scratch using Java 🥵